letscontrolit/ESPEasy/docs/source/ESPEasy/AboutUs.rst

 TD-er being the head of backend and Grovkillen being head of the frontend.
 We both dig down into eachothers areas of responsible on a daily basis though.

-Other than us we have around 100 volontars that helping us maintain and improve the source code.
+Other than us we have around 100 voluntears that helping us maintain and improve the source code.

 History